Connect with others who understand.

 • Lack of appetite or weight loss

-To check for liver metastases, your doctor may order blood tests called liver function tests that measure how healthy your liver is.
-They might also use imaging techniques or take a biopsy (tissue sample) to see whether there are cancer cells in the liver.
+To check for liver metastases, your doctor may order blood tests called liver function tests that show how well your liver is working.
+They might also use imaging scans or perform a biopsy, which involves taking a tissue sample to look for cancer cells under a microscope.

-A study conducted in Taiwan looked at overall survival rates in people with TNBC who had metastases in different organs.
-For each metastatic site, they measured median survival — this is the length of time after which half the people in that group were still alive.
-Researchers found that when cancer spread to the liver first, people had a median survival of 8.9 months (ranging from 3.5 to 14.4 months).
+A study in Taiwan looked at overall survival rates in people with TNBC who had metastases in different organs.
+The researchers measured median survival — the amount of time after diagnosis when half the people in the group were still alive.
+When cancer spread to the liver first, the median survival was 8.9 months, with a range of 3.5 to 14.4 months.

 Bone Metastasis

 In some cases of metastatic TNBC, the cancer can spread to the bones.
-This is more common in older people than in younger individuals with TNBC.
-Although bone metastasis doesn’t always cause problems, it might result in different symptoms, including:
+This is more common in older adults with TNBC than in younger people.
+Bone metastasis doesn’t always cause problems, but it can lead to symptoms such as:

-• Bones that break easily with normal activities
+• Bones that break easily during everyday activities (called pathologic fractures)

 • Bone pain